revng/revng/docs/PythonExample.rst

 ===================================

-For this example, we'll write a simple Python script (``instrument.py``) which takes in input the `revamb` generated LLVM IR, identifies all the syscalls and instrument them injecting the code to print the number of syscall to be performed.
+For this example, we'll write a simple Python script (``instrument.py``) which takes in input the `revng` generated LLVM IR, identifies all the syscalls and instrument them injecting the code to print the number of syscall to be performed.